-How One Man Ran the World's Only Menstruation Museum from His Basement
+How One Man Ran the World's Only Menstruation Museum From His Basement

 Finley assured them they were in the right place: The Museum of Menstruation was his house.
-But they were too frightened to visit a museum inside a stranger’s house, particularly when the stranger was a 50-year-old bachelor and the subject of the museum was menstruation.
+But they were too frightened to visit a house inside a stranger’s museum, particularly when the stranger was a 50-year-old bachelor and the subject of the museum was menstruation.

 Videos by VICE

-Had they mustered the courage to go inside, though, Finley would have led them into his ranch home, down a narrow staircase, into the roughly 400-square-foot basement, which had now transformed into the “only museum in the world devoted exclusively to the culture of menstruation.”
+Had they mustered the courage to go inside, though, Finley would have led them into his ranch home, down a narrow staircase, into the roughly 40 square-meter basement, brimming with tampons and mannequins, which had now transformed into the “only museum in the world devoted exclusively to the culture of menstruation.”

 The museum itself, which opened in 1994 and closed abruptly in 1998, was filled with all manner of menstrual artifacts: the very first Kotex advertisement from January 1921; a collection of Tampax products dating back to the 1930s; a pink dress made almost entirely out of menstrual cups.
 There were female mannequin torsos strung from the ceiling, clothed in menstrual underwear and sanitary napkins.
 Wandering through the exhibit would be Finley’s cat, Mack C. Padd.

-It was the kind of place that made people squeamish, but also allowed people to open up, to talk about unmentionable things—the kind of place that, were it to reopen, should probably not exist in an old man’s basement.
+It was the kind of place that made people squeamish, but also allowed people to open up—the kind of place that, were it to reopen, should probably not exist in an old man’s basement.

 Read: How to Steam-Clean Your Vagina

-By the time he moved back to the United States after more than a decade in Germany, he had collected menstrual products and advertisements from around the world.
-But it was still just a hobby—something he kept secret from his friends and family, and especially his colleagues at the National Defense University, Washington, DC’s institution for high-level national security training, where he was now working as a graphic designer.
-It was a boring job, one of those punch-in, punch-out, retire-and-collect-your-pension kinds of gigs—which only gave him more time to work on his advertisement collection.
-He started visiting the Library of Congress to do research on the history of menstruation, and soon enough, his collection had ballooned to include historical information, cross-cultural comparisons, even menstrual products.
+By the time he moved back to the United States after a decade in Germany, his collection included menstrual products advertisements from around the world.
+But it was still just a hobby—something he kept secret from his friends and family, and especially his colleagues at the National Defense University, Washington DC’s institution for high-level national security training, where he was now working as a graphic designer.
+It was a boring job, one of those punch-in, punch-out, retire-and-collect-your-pension kind of gigs—which only gave him more time to work on his advertisement collection.
+He started visiting the Library of Congress to do research on the history of menstruation, and soon enough, his collection had ballooned to include historical information, cultural analysis, even menstrual products.

 Finley didn’t mean for it to become anything at first—it was just a hobby, the way some people collect Beanie Babies or Pokémon cards.
 But eventually, the collection became so large that he thought to himself, I’ve got all of this stuff.
 Why shouldn’t there be a museum to show it off?